tooploox/thanksy-client-elm/README.md

 On the one hand, [Redux](https://redux.js.org/introduction/prior-art#elm) and [Redux loop](https://redux-loop.js.org/) have been highly inspired by the Elm Architecture.
 On the other hand, we love React's `Functional components` and algebraic data types implemented in Typescript.
 All that made that rewriting process pretty easy.
 Text parsing algorithm that splits texts into an array of chunks was taken from the [original project](https://github.com/tooploox/thanksy-client-ts) and `ports` were used to communicate with the Elm world.

-The experiment was successful and we have `two thanksy clients` with the same set of functionalities.
+The experiment was successful and this our `thanky client` has now the same set of functionalities as the typescript/react one, feel free to compare those two.

 ![elm thanksy client](assets/newThx.png)